adambaskerville/adambaskerville.github.io/_posts/2020-08-25-LangtonsAnt2ElectricBoogaloo.md

 math: true
 ---

+**Update 26-Oct-2020: This post uses `Matplotlib` v3.1.0.
+Using v3.3.0 produces errors with the discrete color map as they have changed the functionality.**

 In a [previous post](https://adambaskerville.github.io/posts/LangtonsAnt/) we programmed a simple implementation of Langton's ant and before reading ahead, it is recommended to first read this initial post.
 Our ant obeyed the following movement pattern:

 1) If you are on a white square, turn 90° clockwise, flip the colour of the square, then move forward one square.